langera/slab/README.md

 The only **limitation** it sets on the stored Java object is that its seralized content size **must** be fixed and known in advance.

-This main features in slab are:
+The main features in slab are:

 1. Basic Collection operations (`add`, `get`, `remove`, `iterator`, `size`) that work on long keys (Slab maximum size is `Long.MAX_VALUE`).
 2. Abstraction of the underlying storage and its access.
 (No need to commit to either memory type, serialization protocol etc.)